enpepolicy/cv-exporter/memory-bank/systemPatterns.md

 - **Vue.js 3**: Used for its reactivity and component-based architecture (currently a single root component `src/App.vue`).
 Options API is used.
 - **Tailwind CSS**: Managed via npm and PostCSS for utility-first CSS styling.
 - **`src/cvs.json` for Data**: CV data is stored in `src/cvs.json` and directly imported into the application, making it part of the build.
 Data is transformed in `App.vue` from a flat list to a nested structure.
-- **npm for Package Management**: All external libraries (Vue, Tailwind, export tools, Font Awesome) are managed as npm dependencies.
+- **npm for Package Management**: All external libraries (Vue, Tailwind, export tools) are managed as npm dependencies.
+Emojis are used for icons, requiring no external library.
 - **No CDNs or Import Maps**: All dependencies are bundled or processed by Vite, removing reliance on external CDNs and import maps.
 - **JSON-LD for SEO**: Dynamically generated and updated by the Vue application.